Meet Our Members

-Debra Vogler earned BS and MS degrees in physics from Marquette University, after which she had a 20-year career in reliability engineering in the defense electronics and semiconductor manufacturing equipment industries.
+Debra Vogler, president of Instant Insight Inc., earned BS and MS degrees in physics from Marquette University, after which she had a 20-year career in reliability engineering in the defense electronics and semiconductor manufacturing equipment industries.
 She then left engineering to pursue a career in journalism covering the semiconductor manufacturing industry.
 A seasoned journalist and interviewer for almost 22 years, she has produced and hosted several hundred video and audio interviews with semiconductor and photovoltaics industry executives and technologists.
 Since 2012, she has worked for her own company, Instant Insight Inc. One of her clients is Chip Scale Review magazine, for which she is senior technical editor.

 Sherry Joyce